sdr-enthusiasts/docker-planefence/README-Mastodon.md

 There are two major parts to install this.
 Each of these parts is described below.

 - You must have a Mastodon account and create an Application in it.
-- You must follow the instructions below to configure PlaneFence to use the credentials that Mastodon provides you during this sign-up process.
+- You must follow the instructions below to configure Planefence to use the credentials that Mastodon provides you during this sign-up process.

 ## Prerequisites